 In the account that follows, Jeff describes the amazing turnaround in his own words.

-This is my personal story of how I walked into a struggling operation and restored a failing municipal golf course in western Oklahoma with little money, little labor and little hope.
+This is my personal story of how I walked into a struggling operation and restored a failing municipal golf course in western Oklahoma with little money, little labor, and little hope.

-‘My journey to become a golf course superintendent began eight years ago after graduating with a bachelor’s degree from Oklahoma State University in Stillwater, OK.
+‘My journey to becoming a golf course superintendent began eight years ago after graduating with a bachelor’s degree from Oklahoma State University in Stillwater, OK.
 I started my career in Colorado, working at several high-end private clubs.

 I loved my work, and I loved Colorado, but I am an Oklahoma guy and after seven years in Denver, I wanted to return to my native state.
 Late in the spring of 2015, I was fortunate enough to be hired as the general manager and golf course superintendent at Boiling Springs Golf Club in Woodward, OK.

 The golf course had been closed in late 2012 due to a history of chronic mismanagement and ongoing struggles maintaining the putting surfaces.
 In early 2013, the city of Woodward took control of the property and renovated the golf course.

 Boiling Springs Golf Club reopened in the fall of that year.
 Despite the completion of an entire fumigation process, by the fall of 2014, the greens were lost once again due to a combination of various and extremely complex agronomic issues.
 Upon my arrival in 2015, I faced a failing operation, a golf course infested with nematodes, and a small budget and crew to restore the course.

 I started my work using all my past training and experience.
 I was spraying treatment for nematodes and utilizing traditional techniques month after month, hoping to see improvement, but nothing was happening.
 I had other issues.
 The course was built on pure sand from the North Canadian riverbed, and I was using effluent water.
 Sodium and bicarbonates, sand, and a transition zone climate, and the lack of an effective nematode control were causing major issues.